|

 Ingredients and Allergens

-Here is the list of ingredients in the PB Cup Blizzard at Dairy Queen.
+Here is the list of ingredients in the Reese’s Peanut Butter Cup Blizzard from Dairy Queen.

 Reduced Fat Vanilla Flavored Ice Cream